Learning Resources Center

-The LRC includes a Nursing Simulation Lab, Skills Lab and a Computer Lab.
+The center includes a Nursing Simulation Lab and Skills Lab.

 The Nursing Simulation Lab prepares students safely for real world experiences.
 The lab includes a nursing birthing suite and a nursing clinical suite both fully equipped for clinical practice and including patient simulators.